The day I received my fibromyalgia diagnosis is also the day I formed a love/hate relationship with it.

 The pain that I experience now is quite predictable and I have learned to work with and around it.

-In my eBook Make Pain Your Bitch: How to Dominate Your Chronic Life, I share the changes I have made and how I identified triggers that made it possible to live better despite my diagnosis and how you can too.
-Click here to find out how you can get a free copy!
+In my, eBook Make Pain Your Bitch: How to Dominate Your Chronic Life, I share the changes I have made and how I identified triggers that made it possible to live better despite my diagnosis and how you can too.

 Having learned how to reduce my pain and triggers is why I love my life, even if it means having fibromyalgia for the rest of my life.